Skip to content

 • Generates richer behavioral data: When users interact consistently, you collect meaningful behavioral insights.
 These signals, along with direct user feedback, help identify friction points, prioritize product improvements, and personalize experiences.

-• Enables smarter product decisions: Strong mobile app engagement fuels your analytics.
+• Enables smarter product decisions: Strong mobile app engagement fuels mobile analytics.
 With reliable data, you can measure mobile app engagement, evaluate feature performance, optimize funnels, and increase feature engagement with confidence.

 • Boosts feature discovery and usage: Engaged users explore more of your app’s functionality.
 This improves adoption rates for new features and helps existing users realize more value from your product.